Tom Holland: 2006–2015: Early stage work and film debut

 In The Impossible, Holland played a teenager trapped with his family in the 2004 Indian Ocean earthquake and tsunami.
 Transitioning from stage to screen was initially hard for Holland due to the shift from live audience to camera.
-He and co-star Naomi Watts filmed scenes in a 35,000-gallon water tank, which were physically and psychologically taxing for them.
+He and co-star Naomi Watts filmed physically and psychologically taxing scenes in a 35,000-gallon water tank.
 Working with Watts made Holland realise that he wanted to pursue an acting career permanently.
 The Impossible premiered at the Toronto International Film Festival in September to critical and commercial success, earning $180.3 million against a budget of $45 million.
 Holland received critical praise for his performance.
-A. O. Scott of The New York Times found Holland to be "a terrific young actor", praising his character's transition from a self-involved to a responsible adolescent.
+A. O. Scott of The New York Times found Holland to be "a terrific young actor", praising his character's transition from self-involvement to responsibility.
 He won several awards, including the National Board of Review Award for Breakthrough Performance and London Film Critics Circle Award for Young British Performer of the Year.
 Holland featured in the drama film How I Live Now (2013), lent his voice in a supporting role for the drama film Locke (2013), and had a cameo in Billy Elliot the Musical Live (2014).